captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## CHURCH LADY:
-You help to rebuild it -- yes?
+You help to rebuild it—yes?
 Oh!

 ---

 ## POPS:
-Oh sure -- you mean like
+Oh sure—you mean like

 ---